Friendship Style Quiz Result

 A story from Sukie

 A friend of mine — I'll call her S — is the most Encourager person I've ever known.
 She showed up for me through three jobs, a move, two relationships, and the launch of three different creative projects.
 The summer her father got sick, I noticed she had stopped texting in our group thread.
 When I called her, she said she was 'fine, just busy.'
 She wasn't fine.
 She had been holding everyone else through their lives for so long that the muscle for receiving had atrophied.
 The friendship deepened — and I now check in on her, by name, weekly.
 She still finds it slightly uncomfortable.
 She also says it has changed her life.
+She told me months later that the hardest part hadn't been the hospital.
+It had been the shock of realizing that almost nobody in her life knew how to ask her how she was doing in a way that didn't bounce off.
+Her friends loved her, but they had been trained — by her, gently, over decades — to bring her their lives rather than ask about hers.
+The repair was small: a few people learning to text 'no, actually, how are you' and not let her change the subject.

 What the research says